Zork: Infocom

 Zork II was offered to Personal Software in April 1981 and the contract was signed in June, but Infocom grew wary of continuing this relationship.
 The Infocom team felt that Personal Software was not advertising Zork I very strongly, and did not seem excited about Infocom's plans for Zork III and other planned text adventure games such as Deadline and Starcross.
 Personal Software soon stopped publishing entertainment software altogether and rebranded as VisiCorp in 1982 to align with its VisiCalc spreadsheet software.
 Rather than find another publisher, Infocom decided to self-publish its games and began renting office space and contracting with production facilities.
 It bought out Personal Software's stock of Apple II Zork I copies and began publishing Zork I and II directly by the end of 1981.
 Zork III followed in the fall of 1982.
-Infocom developed interpreters for the Commodore 64, the Atari 8-bit family of computers, CP/M systems, and the IBM Personal Computer, and released the episodes of Zork for them as well in 1982.
+Infocom developed interpreters for the Commodore 64, Atari 8-bit computers, CP/M systems, and IBM PC compatibles, and released the episodes of Zork for them as well in 1982.

 Reception

 Sales

-Following its 1980 release, Zork I became a bestseller from 1983 through 1985, with 380,000 copies sold by 1986.
+Following its 1980 release, Zork I became a bestseller from 1982 through 1985, with 380,000 copies sold by 1986.
 In its first nine months Personal Software sold 7,500 copies for the TRS-80 and Apple II.
 Sales ballooned as Infocom began self-publishing the trilogy and the personal computer market expanded.
 Zork I had sold 38,000 copies by the end of 1982, nearly 100,000 in 1983, and around 150,000 copies in 1984.
 Its success outpaced Infocom's later games; Inc. reported in 1983 that Zork I, only one of Infocom's fifteen released titles, composed twenty percent of their annual sales.
 Zork I sales declined beginning in 1985.
 The second and third parts of Zork also sold well, though not as highly as the first: more than 170,000 Zork II and 130,000 Zork III copies sold by 1986.

 Overall sales of the first three episodes reached over 760,000 copies by early 1989.
 Combined, they sold more than 250,000 copies by 1984, and more than 680,000 copies through 1986, including the 1986 Zork Trilogy compilation release.
 Between 1982 and 1986, the Zork trilogy composed more than one-third of Infocom's two million total game sales.
 Activision purchased Infocom in 1986 and reported that the three Zork games and trilogy compilation sold another 80,000 copies by early 1989.